History of Chevrolet Car Company

 History of Chevrolet company in India

 When the Indian Government liberalised the car industry in India in 1993, General Motors (GM) the parent company of Chevrolet made a 50-50 joint venture with Hindustan motors to produce Opel cars in India (Opel is the German arm of GM).
 The Opel cars did not succeed in India and in 1999 GM bought 100% of the Opel joint venture.
 The factory continued producing Opel cars till 2003 when production of Opel cars in India was stopped.
-The Opel factory in Halol, Gujarat now serves as a production base for Chevrolet cars in India.
+The Opel factory in Halol, Gujarat served as the production base for Chevrolet cars in India.
 The official name of the Chevrolet company in India is "Chevrolet Sales India Private Limited" with its head office in Gurgaon near Delhi.